RotherOSS/otobo-ai-services/README.md

 ## Introduction

-This project provides a modular, standalone RAG (Retrieval-Augmented Generation) hosting service designed to integrate with the OTOBO ticket system or any other external system.
+This project provides a modular, standalone RAG (Retrieval-Augmented Generation) hosting service designed to integrate with the OTOBO ticket system.
 It enables easy experimentation and deployment of multiple custom RAG pipelines.
 Each RAG module defines its own retrieval/generation logic and API schema, loaded dynamically at runtime.

 The system uses **LangGraph**, **LangChain**, and **ChromaDB** to support flexible embedding and LLM-powered generation.
 It exposes a REST API via **FastAPI** for ingesting content and interacting with configured RAGs.